Avunu (film): Filming

-The Telugu and Tamil versions of Avunu were shot under 50 working days.
-But it was post-production that took a lot of time.
-We had to create many shots and things during post production stage and it took us 3 months.
-The computer graphics in this film are going to be realistic.
-PVP is planning to release Tamil version at a later point of time."
+Avunu was shot under 50 working days.
+Post-production took us 3 months including computer graphics work.
+PVP is planning to release Tamil version at a later point of time.
+The film was made as a Telugu–Tamil bilingual although the Tamil version was never released.

 Reception

 DNA India gave a review stating "What keeps Avunu intact is the fact that it encompasses and presents everything within two hours to the audience, who are hooked and wondering what's about to unfold.
 Unlike Ram Gopal Varma's films, which uses darkness, cinematographer Sudhakar Reddy captures the excitement in bright light.
 Sekhar Chandra substantiates the tense mood of the film with a fitting background score.
 Avunu is a thrilling experiment worth watching".
-Jeevi of idlebrain.com gave a review of rating 3/5 stating "Telugu film lovers are driven by drama and intensity in this genre.
+Jeevi of Idlebrain.com gave a review of rating 3/5 stating "Telugu film lovers are driven by drama and intensity in this genre.
 Ravi Babu is a kind of director who directs films within his sensibilities.
 Avunu is such a kind of thriller where the fear factor and drama aren’t Indianized.
 If you like film of horror/thriller genre, you may watch it for its sensibilities and different filmmaking techniques."

-Mahesh S Koneru of 123telugu.com gave a review of rating 3.25/5 stating "Ravi Babu’s ‘Avunu’ is a well made movie that has great pace and is a good watch.
-He should be appreciated for coming up with such different and clever films.
-The director succeeds in stoking two very raw emotions in the movie – lust and fear.
-If you love horror flicks, you should not miss this one."
 NDTV gave a review stating "Filmmaker Ravi Babu always presents something new in his films and true to his earlier works, the director has tried to adopt a unique storyline for this horror film too.
 Overall, definitely worth a watch for all horror movie lovers."

-Oneindia Entertainment gave a review of rating 3/5 stating "Though Avunu is a little boring at times, the maintenance of horror factor is good in the film.
-The commercial success of the film depends on how the audiences receive it." postnoon.com gave a review stating "Ravi Babu deserves a pat on his back for crafting one of the finest suspense thrillers in Telugu in recent times, but the film truly belongs to Poorna."
 The Hindu gave a review stating "It doesn’t come with a horror certification, so watch it whether you have a weak or strong heart."
-Rediif.com gave a review of rating 3/5 stating "Avunu is cinema one doesn't get to see often.
+Rediff.com gave a review of rating 3/5 stating "Avunu is cinema one doesn't get to see often.
 It is well written and crafted even though it takes its inspiration from Hollywood movies.
 Ravi Babu scores with this film.
 If you like the supernatural horror genre, go watch Avunu."